-The Grant County History Museum is open to visitors.
+The Museums of Grant County Historical Society and our Research Center are open to visitors.
 The COVID-19 virus threat is diminishing, but we recommend that those who are vulnerable wear a mask in our facilities and practice distancing.
 Thank you for your support during this difficult time.

-Explore exhibits about the land and mining; arts and crafts; community history; Pleasant Ridge; our local soldiers; sports; and businesses in Grant County.
+Explore our exciting exhibits about the land and mining; arts and crafts including our historic quilts; community history; the Black farm community of Pleasant Ridge; our local soldiers; sports; and businesses in Grant County.
 See the Pink Pony and Sonny’s pedal car.
 Visit the Museum Store.

-Tour the c.
-1837 Mitchell-Rountree Stone cottage in Platteville, Wisconsin.
+Tour the 1838 Mitchell-Rountree Stone cottage in Platteville, Wisconsin.
 See furnishings, clothing, books, and personal objects of the Mitchell and Rountree families dating from the 1820s through the 1950s.
 The Cottage is the oldest house in Platteville and on the National Register of Historic Places.

 Our Hours: Mitchell-Rountree Stone Cottage May through October- Every Saturday from 10-4.
 Tours on the hour.